Simple, elegant, eco-friendly.

 Bluce specializes in industrial-chic, reclaimed guitar string jewelry.
 My aim is to create jewelry that obscures its recycled nature.
 To transform it into something new.
 Sourced from local repair shops, family, and friends, all of the strings have been previously played and were bound for the landfill.
 After sorting the usable strings, each one is hand cleaned, cut to length, and worked into a usable segment.

 The designs feature proportions inspired by my background as an architect.
 Movement, inspired by my childhood as a ballet dancer.
 And the strings, inspired by my parents who are lifelong musicians.
 I combine the strings with high-quality sterling silver and/or 14K gold-filled chain, semi-precious gemstones, and mixed metal accents.

 "Their journey began by bringing joy in the form of sound and is allowed to continue, by bringing joy in the form of art."

-"I grew up in a musically-rich and artistic environment.
-Instruments hung on the walls and were picked up daily, we painted old newspaper rolls to make wrapping paper, tie-dyed in the garage and poured cement stepping stones into molds we made in the sand box.
-My sister and I gravitated towards ballet and various visual arts over band.
-I might have broken my dads heart a little when I quit the clarinet after just one year of practice.
-I began experimenting with jewelry design and the idea of repurposing other art techniques and materials.
-I made stain glass pendants, soldered stones and shell pieces I found at the river and eventually made my mom a pair of earrings out of her old mandolin strings.
+"I grew up in a musically rich and artistic environment.
+Instruments hung on the walls and were picked up daily.
+We painted old newspaper rolls to make wrapping paper, tie-dyed in the garage, and poured cement stepping stones into molds we made in the sandbox.
+My sister and I gravitated towards ballet and various visual arts over band and playing instruments.
+I might have broken my dad's heart a little when I quit the clarinet after just one year of practice.
+In 2005, I began experimenting with jewelry design and the idea of repurposing other art techniques and materials.
+I made stain glass pendants, soldered stones, and shell pieces I found at the river and eventually made my mom a pair of earrings out of her old mandolin strings.
 Since then I've fallen in love with the unique story and amazing detail that the instrument strings give to each and every piece."